I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 Day Three

 1 a.m. — $100 is automatically transferred from our account to the credit card debit.
 We have an auto transfer of $100 every Tuesday to a Visa where we balance transferred both our cards.
-We have an offer for 0% interest for 10 months, so we used it for some bigger expenses (snow tires, brake replacement and general Christmas stuff) and are on track to pay it back within the next six months. $100 (included in regular expenses)
+We have an offer for 0% interest for 10 months, so we used it for some bigger expenses (snow tires, brake replacement and general Christmas stuff) and are on track to pay it back within the next six months. $100 (Included in regular expenses)

 5:45 a.m. — Work.
-Meetings, reports, trying to convince a colleague that the process does include them and that their refusal to follow it means that their requests won’t be done.
+Meetings, reports, trying to convince a colleague that a process does include them and that their refusal to follow it means that their requests won’t be done.
 M. has another half day, so I can go into the office at my leisure...
 If the car starts.

 AdvertisementADVERTISEMENT

 9 a.m. — The car starts.
-It takes longer to drive into work today because the tourists are starting to come and their van builds or campers are not exactly highway speed and, with a two-lane highway, if you don’t merge over fast enough you’re stuck.
+It takes longer to drive into work today because the tourists are starting to come and their vans or campers are not exactly highway speed and, with a two-lane highway, if you don’t merge over fast enough you’re stuck.

 10 a.m. — Meeting done, car starts again and I drive home for more meetings.
 The least amount of time in the office is preferable for me.
-At home, I meet with my manager where we discuss future my salary and promotion.
+At home, I meet with my manager where we discuss my future salary and promotion.
 I am due for a promotion in the start of Q2, which would push me to six figures.
 I’ll believe it when I see it, but I’m really excited at that possibility for my family.

 11:15 a.m. — Work runs late.
 There’s some issues with the data and we can’t figure it out.
 We call it a night, and I’ll record the video presentations tomorrow, once we fix the data.